-An M.Sc in Mathematics from the University of Nottingham (UK), she joined the London-based international team, that had patented the concept of the fax machine, to help develop a prototype of the machine, subsequently teaching Mathematics at Universidade Eduardo Mondlane in Mozambique.
+A dual British/South African national with an M.Sc in Mathematics from the University of Nottingham (UK), she joined the London-based Xerox International team, that had patented the concept of the compact, digital fax machine, to help develop its prototype, subsequently teaching Mathematics at Universidade Eduardo Mondlane in Mozambique.
 Then, employed by the British Overseas Development Administration (ODA), and in collaboration with the University of Cambridge, she developed information technology applications for Zambia's Ministry of Education.
 Following which, working for the Geneva-based UN Centre for Trade and Development (UNCTAD), she developed information technology applications to facilitate regional trade among the thirteen member states of the Preferential Trade Area of Southern and Eastern Africa (PTA).

 During this period in exile, she worked at night in the the ANC's communications team on a highly secret mission, 'Operation Vula' (Open the Road), an operation tasked by then ANC President Oliver Tambo to open the road for the ANC's leaders in exile to return clandestinely to South Africa.
 Zarina initially operated this system (developed a year pre-email by Tim Jenkin at the request of Vula's Commander, Mac Maharaj) that linked the ANC's leadership in exile to the Mass Democratic Movement (MDM) fighting apartheid inside South Africa.
 With messages sent through this system secretly reaching Nelson Mandela in prison, President Mandela later wrote of the system that 'it extended the boundaries of the struggle, and in doing that, transformed the nature of the struggle itself.' (see the foreword to 'Shades of Difference', Penguin Books, 2008).

 In democratic South Africa Zarina wrote newspaper columns and journal articles on issues of gender and economic development, and was a consultant to business on women's economic empowerment, having obtained an M.A in Gender and Development from the UK's Institute of Development Studies (IDS) at the University of Sussex.

 For President Nelson Mandela's views on the political climate spawned during Mbeki's term of office to discredit Maharaj's contribution to the struggle see Shades of Difference and Abuse of Power.